 Student Name Grade School

-We have received, read, and discu Code of Conduct. assed the Leon County School District Stude
+We have received, read, and discussed Code of Conduct. the Leon County School District Studer

 Student Signature Date

-Parent/Guardian Signature Date

-Comments:

 Nondiscrimination Notification and Contact Information

 "No person shall on the basis of sex (including transgender, gender nonconforming and gender identity), marital status, sexual orientation, race, religion, ethnicity, national origin, age, color, pregnancy, disability, military status or genetic information be denied employment, receipt of services, access to or participation in school activities or programs if qualified to receive such services, or otherwise be discriminated against or placed in a hostile environment in any educational program or activity including those receiving federal financial assistance, except as provided by law."
 No person shall deny equal access or a fair opportunity to meet to, or discriminate against, any group officially affiliated with the Boy Scouts of America, or any other youth group listed in Title 36 of the United States Code as a patriotic society.